Today's Articles

 Black Poetry Day is Celebrated

 This date is Black Poetry Day, established in 1985.
-An unofficial holiday celebrates past and present poets like Langston Hughes, Phyllis Wheatley, Frank X. Walker, Maya Angelou, and others.
+An unofficial American holiday celebrates past and present poets like Langston Hughes, Phyllis Wheatley, Frank X. Walker, Elizabeth Alexander, and Maya Angelou.

-This day is not officially endorsed by an American city, state, or federal government.
+An American city, state, or federal government does not officially endorse this day.
 Still, it has gained fame and grown because of its importance in Black heritage, literacy, and community meaning.
 Schools and the general public are asked to spend this day appreciating Black authors and spreading the word of Black poets through friends, family members, and the world.

 To be a Writer